Guwenjun2017/StudentManagementSystem/README.md

 Indicent record:

     November 6,2017 1:03 a.m.
 (310th days)
-    I translate the Chinese in the code into English so that I can communicate better with my friend Joshua.
+    I translate the Chinese in the code into English so that I can communicate better with my friend Joshua Lazaro.